Johannes V. Jensen

 Johannes Vilhelm Jensen ([joˈhænˀəs ˈvilhelˀm ˈjensn̩]; 20 January 1873 – 25 November 1950) was a Danish author, known as one of the great Danish writers of the first half of 20th century.
 He was awarded the 1944 Nobel Prize in Literature "for the rare strength and fertility of his poetic imagination with which is combined an intellectual curiosity of wide scope and a bold, freshly creative style".
 One of his sisters, Thit Jensen, was also a well-known writer and a very vocal, and occasionally controversial, early feminist.

+Jensen began his literary career by writing pulp fiction, but he made the move into more serious literature by the late 1890s.
+His early novels depict his disillusionment with large, modern cities.His historical novel The Fall of the King (1933) focuses on King Christian II.
+It was reportedly an "indictment of Danish indecision and lack of vitality, which Jensen saw as a national disease."

 Early years

 He was born in Farsø, a village in North Jutland, Denmark, as the son of a veterinary surgeon and he grew up in a rural environment.
 While studying medicine at the University of Copenhagen he worked as a writer to fund his studies.
 After three years of studying he chose to change careers and devote himself fully to literature.